Stuart-Mosby Civil War Cavalry Museum

-Stuart and Mosby were essential figures in the Confederacy during the Civil War, and their stories and history illuminate not only the ideology of the Confederate cause and what they were fighting for but also the sophisticated tactics in which the Confederacy sought to secede and thereafter defend the secession.
-The Stuart-Mosby Civil War Cavalry Museum features artifacts and educational collections telling the stories of these two men as well as the role of Virginia in the Civil War.
-Entrance to the museum is free.
+The Stuart-Mosby Civil War Cavalry Museum, located in the historic district of Centreville, Virginia, is a local museum dedicated to Confederate raiders General James Ewell Brown “Jeb” Stuart and Colonel John Singleton Mosby.
+During the Civil War, Mosby’s Rangers turned most of northern Virginia into what is known as “Mosby’s Confederacy.”
+Stuart and Mosby were legendary figures in the Confederacy during the Civil War.
+Their stories illuminate not only the history of the Confederate cause, but also the sophisticated tactics the rebel army used during the war.
+The Stuart-Mosby Civil War Cavalry Museum features artifacts and educational exhibits that tell the stories of these two men as well as the role of Virginia in the Civil War.
+Admission to the museum is free.

 Born at “Laurel Hill” in Patrick County, Virginia, Jeb Stuart graduated from the United States Military Academy at West Point and spent most of the 1850s on the Kansas frontier with the US Army.
 At the outset of the Civil War, Stuart joined the Confederate Army as a Colonel and quickly gained recognition for his ability and daring, being promoted to Brigadier General later in 1861.
 A year later, he was promoted again to Major General and commander of the Cavalry Corps for the entire Army of Northern Virginia.
 During the war, Stuart and his cavalry and "horse artillery" fought in some of the most infamous battles in Virginia, as well as in their own raids and reconnaissance actions.
 He was mortally wounded at the Yellow Tavern on May 11th, 1864, and died a day later in Richmond.

 Colonel John Singleton Mosby, the "Gray Ghost" of the Confederacy